MProz/imgui-knobs/README.md

  - `ImGuiKnobFlags_DragHorizontal`: Use horizontal dragging (default is vertical).

 ### Size
-You can specify a size given as the width of the knob (will be scaled according to ImGui's `FontGlobalScale`).
-Default (0) will use 4x line height.
+You can specify a size with the size argument, don't use the global font scaling thing anymore

 ### Steps
-Steps determines the number of steps draw, it is only used for the `ImGuiKnobVariant_Stepped` variant.
+Steps determines the number of steps draw, it is only used for the `ImGuiKnobBorderStyle_Ticks` variant to specify the number of ticks to draw.